metaphacts/metaphactory-docker-compose/README.md

 		(Your Root certificate: TrustedRoot.crt)
 		-----END CERTIFICATE----

-3. Go into the `cert` folder i.e. `cd /home/docker/config/nginx/certs` and generate [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) parameters using `openssl dhparam -dsaparam -out /home/docker/config/nginx/certs/mydocker.example.com.dhparam.pem 4096`. `-dsaparam` [option instructs OpenSSL to produce "DSA-like" DH parameters ](https://wiki.openssl.org/index.php/Manual:Dhparam(1)#OPTIONS) , which is magnitude faster then computing the dhparam 4096 (see explanation [on stackexchange](https://security.stackexchange.com/a/95184))
+3. Go into the `certs` folder i.e. `cd ./nginx/config/certs` and generate [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) parameters using `openssl dhparam -dsaparam -out mydocker.example.com.dhparam.pem 4096`. `-dsaparam` [option instructs OpenSSL to produce "DSA-like" DH parameters ](https://wiki.openssl.org/index.php/Manual:Dhparam(1)#OPTIONS) , which is magnitude faster then computing the dhparam 4096 (see explanation [on stackexchange](https://security.stackexchange.com/a/95184))
-Go into folder `docker-compose/nginx`
+Go into folder `docker-compose/nginx/config`
 4. Now we are ready to create and start the proxy container.
 Running `docker-compose up -d` should result in:
 		Creating network "nginx_proxy_network" with the default driver Creating nginx-proxy ...